Adetunji22/8weeksqlchallenge-dannys_dinner/README.md

 He plans on using these insights to help him decide whether he should expand the existing customer loyalty program - additionally he needs help to generate some basic datasets so his team can easily inspect the data without needing to use SQL.

 Danny has provided you with a sample of his overall customer data due to privacy issues - but he hopes that these examples are enough for you to write fully functioning SQL queries to help him answer his questions!

+here is the link to the dataset [danny's diner](https://8weeksqlchallenge.com/case-study-1/)

    **Case Study Questions**